Al Shabaab kills 38 in Somalia's Puntland - military

-BOSASO, Somalia Al Shabaab militants killed 38 people, mostly soldiers, in an attack on a military base in Somalia's semi-autonomous Puntland region on Thursday, an army officer said.
+BOSASO, Somalia (Reuters) - Al Shabaab militants killed 38 people, mostly soldiers, in an attack on a military base in Somalia's semi-autonomous Puntland region on Thursday, an army officer said.

 The killings took place when the Islamists attacked and took over the town of Af Urur.